-As a parent, you may have understandable questions or concerns if you think that your child might be lesbian, gay, bi or trans.
-We've tried to answer some of the commons ones below;
+As a parent, you may have understandable questions or concerns if you think that your child might be lesbian, gay, bi and/or trans (LGBT).
+We've answered some of the most common ones below.

-I think that my child might be lesbian, gay, bi or trans.
+I think that my child might be LGBT.
 How can I be sure?

-Until your child comes and tells you that they are, or might be lesbian, gay, bi or trans you can’t know.
+Until your child comes and tells you that they are, or might be LGBT, you can’t know.
 Try not to make assumptions and let them come and tell you in their own time.
-Create a positive environment where your child feels able to talk to you about their sexual orientation or gender identity, for example, say positive things about LGBT people when they’re on TV and don’t allow people to say negative things under your roof.
+Create a positive environment where your child feels able to talk to you about their sexual orientation and/or gender identity.
+For example, say positive things about LGBT people when they’re on TV and don’t allow others to say negative things under your roof.

-The truth is, if you’ve got a problem with the idea of your child being lesbian, gay, bi or trans you’re going to have to live with it and accept it.
-The best thing you can do is to put your feelings to one side and remember that, regardless of your child's sexuality or gender identity, you love them and want them to be happy.
-As for other family members if they don’t react well initially, put some rules in place and establish what can and can’t be said in front of your child.
+The truth is, if you’ve got a problem with the idea of your child being LGBT, you’re going to have to live with it and accept it.
+The best thing you can do is put your feelings to one side and remember that, regardless of your child's sexual orientation and gender identity, you love them and want them to be happy.
+As for other family members: if they don’t react well initially, put some rules in place and establish what can and can’t be said in front of your child.

 Talking about it is a good thing